Channel Hardening-Exploiting Message Passing (CHEMP) Receiver in Large-Scale MIMO Systems

 \section{System Model}

 Consider a large-scale multiuser MIMO system where $K$ uplink users, each transmitting with a single antenna, communicate with a BS having a large number of receive antennas.
 Let $N$ denote the number of BS antennas; $N$ is in the range of tens to hundreds.
 The ratio $\alpha=K/N$ is the system loading factor.
 We consider $\alpha \leq 1$ (i.e., $K \leq N$).
 The system model is illustrated in Fig. \ref{mumimo}.
 Each user encodes a sequence of $k$ information bits to a sequence of $n$ coded symbols using an LDPC code of code rate $R=k/n$.
-The encoded bits are QPSK modulated and transmitted, so that the transmission of one LDPC code block requires $n/2$ channel uses.
+The encoded bits are modulated and transmitted.
+Let ${\mathbb A}$ denote the modulation alphabet.
+The transmission of one LDPC code block requires $n/(\log_2|{\mathbb A}|)$ channel uses.

 Let ${\bf H}_c^{(t)} \in \mathbb{C}^{N\times K}$ denote the channel gain matrix in the $t$th channel use and $H_{ij}^c$ denote the complex channel gain from the $j$th user to the $i$th BS antenna.
-The channel gains $H_{ij}^c$'s are assumed to be independent Gaussian with zero mean and variance $\sigma_j^2$, such that $\sum_j \sigma_j^2=K$.
+The channel gains $H_{ij}^c$s are assumed to be independent Gaussian with zero mean and variance $\sigma_j^2$, such that $\sum_j \sigma_j^2=K$.
 The $\sigma_j^2$ models the imbalance in the received power from user $j$ due to path loss etc., and $\sigma_j^2=1$ corresponds to the case of perfect power control.
-Let ${\bf x}_c^{(t)}$ denote the modulated symbol vector transmitted in the $t$th channel use, where the $j$th element of ${\bf x}_c^{(t)}$ denotes the modulation symbol transmitted by the $j$th user.
+Let ${\bf x}_c^{(t)} \in {\mathbb A}^K$ denote the modulated symbol vector transmitted in the $t$th channel use, where the $j$th element of ${\bf x}_c^{(t)}$ denotes the modulation symbol transmitted by the $j$th user.
 Assuming perfect synchronization, the received vector at the BS in the $t$th channel use, ${\bf y}_c^{(t)}$, is given by

 where ${\bf w}_c^{(t)}$ is the noise vector.
 Dropping the channel use index for convenience, (\ref{csys}) can be written in the real domain as

 where